cmpayc/react-native-fs-turbo/README.md

-  freeSpace: number; // The amount of available storage space on the device (in bytes). totalSpaceEx?: number; // The amount of available external storage space on the device (in bytes) (android only) freeSpaceEx?: number; // The amount of available external storage space on the device (in bytes) (android only) };
+  freeSpace: number; // The amount of available storage space on the device (in bytes). totalSpaceEx?: number; // The amount of available external storage space on the device (in bytes) (android only) freeSpaceEx?: number; // The amount of available external storage space on the device (in bytes) (android only)
+  encryptionEnabled: boolean; // Check if encryption is enabled in the RNFSTurbo library };
 ```